 Don't try to move too fast too soon

-When you start a chatbot, you start a project that can last for years .
-First, because the scope is unclear and it is difficult to definitively assign it to a single business department.
+When you launch a chatbot, you start a project that can last years First, because the scope of application is unclear and it is difficult to definitively assign it to a single company department.
 The chatbot is the third distribution channel after points of sale and websites and, like their predecessors, they affect all of the company's services, from CRM to e-commerce and, of course, essential business information (IS) services.

 So why the use cases are numerous and this seems logical given the scope they have.
-Chatbots can help after-sales service and help highlight a high point , so it's hard for business executives to know where to start.
+Chatbots can help after-sales service and help highlight a high point , so it's difficult for business leaders to know where to start.

-Obviously, all of this has a cost, sometimes phenomenal , and with an uncertain expectation of return on investment .
-Because if the theory suggests that chatbots will be the new Eldorado, the reality on the ground can sometimes be very different.
-Like any new tool, conversational interaction has yet to prove its worth.
-For this reason, it is essential to select the correct use case .
+Of course, all of this has a cost, sometimes phenomenal , and with an uncertain expectation of return on investment Because while theory suggests that chatbots will be the new El Dorado, the reality on the ground can sometimes be very different.
+Like any new tool, conversational interaction still has to prove its worth.
+For this reason, It is essential to select the correct use case .

-It will also be about finding a use case that can be deployed quickly, the ideal first step is to avoid resorting to input from IT, thus controlling the time spent on the project and therefore the budget as much as possible.
-It will therefore be a question of choosing the relevant key performance indicators to promote this channel internally and justify future investments.
+It will also be a matter of finding a use case that can be deployed quickly.
+The ideal first step is to avoid relying on IT input, thus controlling the project's time and therefore budget as much as possible.
+It will then be a matter of choosing relevant KPIs to promote this channel internally and justify future investments.

-The standalone chatbot is, therefore, the perfect solution , it is based only on decision trees, a lot less complex and expensive than semantic recognition technologies (NLP / NLU) and can operate without any connection to IS systems.
-Its goal is to promote a brand highlight during a certain period, such as during sales.
-Budget and project times are reduced is better controlled and it gets easier demonstrate the effectiveness of the channel .
+The autonomous chatbot is, therefore, the perfect solution , it is based only on decision trees, a lot less complex and expensive than semantic recognition technologies (NLP / NLU) and can operate without any connection to IS systems.
+Its goal is to promote a brand highlight during a specific period, such as during sales.
+Budget and project times are reduced is better controlled and it becomes easier demonstrate the effectiveness of the channel .

-But for a standalone chatbot to be successful, it is still essential to ensure adequate media coverage.
+But for an autonomous chatbot to be successful, it is still essential to ensure adequate media coverage.

 Ensuring strong media coverage generates traffic

-If you've followed the advice above, you may now be wondering how to bring traffic back to your chatbot.
-Here we will mainly address the case of Messenger ; At the moment RCS is Whatsapp they offer limited functionality in terms of media coverage.
+If you've followed the previous tips, you might now be wondering how to drive traffic back to your chatbot.
+Here, we'll primarily address the following scenario: Messenger ; At the moment RCS is Whatsapp They offer limited functionality in terms of media coverage.

 With Messenger, the possibilities are numerous: first of all, you can forward your chatbot to your customer base.
-SMS achieves the best results with an average conversion of 10%, where the dedicated email is 1.5%.
+SMS gets the best results with an average of 10% conversion, where dedicated email is 1.5%.

-In the end, the Facebook ecosystem remains an excellent tool for generating traffic in addition to organic posts on your Facebook page and ai native ads , included in the news feed; you can also use Instagram , the his stories and sponsored posts to ensure the success of your chatbot.
+In the end, the Facebook ecosystem remains an excellent tool for generating traffic in addition to organic posts on your Facebook page and ai native ads , inserted into the news feed; you can also use Instagram , the his stories and sponsored posts to ensure the success of your chatbot.

-At this point, you have everything you need to start your first chatbot, and it will be interesting to conduct several iterations to learn more about your users' behavior on these new messaging services.
-Future steps will entail the progressive integration of company information systems into your chatbot (CRM, product flow, payment, booking management, etc.) To offer an ever higher quality to the service provided.
+At this point, you have everything you need to launch your first chatbot, and it will be interesting to run several iterations to learn more about your users' behavior on these new messaging services.
+Future steps will involve: the progressive integration of company information systems into your chatbot (CRM, product flow, payment, booking management, etc.) To offer an increasingly higher quality of service provided.
 NLP / NLU technologies , which are complex and expensive today, remain technologies of the future and without forgetting the human being who, when the context requires it, adds inestimable value in customer relations .